xho95/xho95.github.io/_draft/2017-01-19-Django-Using-the-Django-authentication-system.md

 ### Authentication in Web requests

-Django uses sessions and middleware to hook the authentication system into request objects.
+Django uses [sessions](https://docs.djangoproject.com/en/1.10/topics/http/sessions/) and middleware to hook the authentication system into **request objects**.

-These provide a request.user attribute on every request which represents the current user.
-If the current user has not logged in, this attribute will be set to an instance of AnonymousUser, otherwise it will be an instance of User.
+These provide a **request.user** attribute on every request which represents the current user.
+If the current user has not logged in, this attribute will be set to an instance of **AnonymousUser**, otherwise it will be an instance of **User**.

-You can tell them apart with is_authenticated, like so:
+You can tell them apart with **is_authenticated**, like so:

 ```
 if request.user.is_authenticated: